 Tenants: Thames Water confirms that if you’re a tenant, your landlord is responsible for fixing leaks² — report the leak to your landlord or letting agent in writing as soon as possible.

-If Thames Water confirms a leak on your property, they may require you to arrange repair — typically within four weeks.¹
+Thames Water (majority of Croydon): If Thames Water confirms a leak on your property, they typically ask you to arrange repair within four weeks.¹

-If the leak isn’t repaired in that period, Thames Water has powers to act under Section 75 of the Water Industry Act 1991, including carrying out the repair and recovering the cost from the property owner.¹ In an emergency, Thames Water may also turn off the supply until the leak is repaired.¹
+If the leak isn’t repaired within the deadline, water undertakers have powers to act under Section 75 of the Water Industry Act 1991, including carrying out the repair and recovering the cost from the property owner.
+In an emergency, the water company may also turn off the supply until the leak is repaired.¹

-In practical terms, the four-week period is a prompt to act — not a reason to panic.
-Book a leak detection engineer, get the location confirmed, and schedule repair.
-If you’re waiting on parts or access, tell Thames Water.
+In practical terms, the deadline is a prompt to act — not a reason to panic.
+Book a leak detection engineer, get the location confirmed, schedule repair, and if you’re waiting on parts or access, tell your water company.

 Leak detection methods — what the engineer actually does